Archy-Official/Welcomer-bot/README.md

 The Discord WebSocket gateway — which delivers `on_member_join` and `on_member_remove` events — requires a **persistent long-running process**.
 You cannot receive real-time gateway events from a serverless function that spins up on request.

 HF Spaces on the free tier hibernate after inactivity and cannot hold a WebSocket connection.
-Discloud is a hosting platform built specifically for Discord bots with a free tier, persistent process execution, and `autorestart=true` in the config so the bot recovers from crashes automatically.
+Discloud is a hosting platform built specifically for Discord bots with a free tier, persistent process execution, and `AUTORESTART=true` in the config so the bot recovers from crashes automatically.

 The bot itself is intentionally minimal — it only listens for two gateway events and makes one HTTP POST per event.

 ### Why `reconnect=False` on the Discloud bot?

 This was left this way during a debugging phase to see exact gateway errors instead of letting discord.py silently retry in a loop.
-Discloud's `autorestart=true` handles process-level restarts independently.
+Discloud's `AUTORESTART=true` handles process-level restarts independently.

 **This is a known issue and will be fixed in v2.** See the Known Issues section below.